0ddlab/outworked/README.md

 ## How It Works

-1. **Hire agents** — Create employees with a name, role, personality, model, and sprite
+1. **Hire agents** — Give each one a name, role, personality, model, and pixel sprite
-2. **Assign tasks** — Describe a goal in plain English; the orchestrator breaks it into subtasks and routes them to the right agents
+2. **Describe a goal** — Write what you want in plain English; the orchestrator breaks it into subtasks and routes them to the right agents automatically
-3. **Watch them work** — Agents walk to their desks, execute Claude Code sessions, edit files, run commands, and collaborate with each other in real time
+3. **Watch them work** — Agents walk to their desks, open Claude Code sessions, edit files, run commands, and talk to each other — all visible in the office
-4. **Ship code** — Review changes in the built-in git panel, approve PRs, and merge — all without leaving the office
+4. **Ship code** — Review diffs in the built-in git panel, approve PRs, and merge without ever leaving the app

 ---

+## Why Outworked?

+Most AI coding tools give you a chat box.
+Outworked gives you an **office**.

+You don't just prompt one model — you build a team.
+A frontend agent, a backend agent, a reviewer.
+They work in parallel, talk to each other, and you can see all of it happening live in a pixel-art world.
+It's the most fun way to ship code with AI.

 ## Features

-- **Visual Office** — Phaser-powered pixel office where agents walk, sit, and collaborate in real time
+- **Pixel Office** — A Phaser-powered world where your agents walk, sit at desks, and collaborate — in real time
-- **Agent Customization** — Give each agent a name, role, personality (system prompt), model, and sprite
+- **Build a Team** — Give each agent a name, role, personality, model, and sprite.
+Mix Claude Opus for hard problems with Sonnet for fast ones
-- **Task Orchestration** — Describe a goal; the router breaks it into tasks and assigns them to agents
+- **Auto-Orchestration** — Describe a goal; the router breaks it into tasks and assigns them to the right agents
 - **Multi-Agent Collaboration** — Agents talk to each other via `[ASK:AgentName]` and a shared message bus
-- **Claude Code Integration** — Full tool access (Bash, Edit, Read, etc.) with session persistence
+- **Full Claude Code Power** — Every agent gets full tool access (Bash, Edit, Read, etc.) with persistent sessions
 - **Live Chat** — Markdown-rendered conversations with syntax-highlighted code blocks and diffs
-- **Git Panel** — View status, staged changes, branches, and create PRs without leaving the app
+- **Built-in Git** — View status, staged changes, branches, and create PRs without leaving the app
 - **File Browser** — Live-updating workspace tree that syncs as agents edit files
-- **Skills System** — Plug-in skills via `SKILL.md` files (GitHub, Whisper, Apple Notes, PDF, and more)
+- **Skills System** — Extend agents with plug-in `SKILL.md` files (GitHub, MCP servers, and more)
 - **Cost Dashboard** — Track tokens and spend per agent, session, and day
-- **Background Mode** — Agents continue working when minimized, with tray icon updates
+- **Background Mode** — Minimize and let agents keep working.
+Tray icon keeps you updated
 - **Parallel Processing** — Multiple agents tackle subtasks simultaneously
-- **Permissions & Safety** — Allowlists, directory restrictions, timeouts, audit logging, and approval prompts
+- **Safe by Default** — Approval gates, command allowlists, directory restrictions, timeouts, and full audit logging
-- **Desktop Notifications** — Get notified when tasks finish or agents need approval
+- **Desktop Notifications** — Get pinged when tasks finish or agents need approval
-- **Amazing Soundtrack** — Because every office needs background music
+- **Original Soundtrack** — Because every office needs a vibe

 ---